jackstefansky/neos_bottom_navigation/README.md

         },
 ~~~~

-You can event set index by providing value to the widget:
+You can even set index by providing value to the widget:

 ~~~~
 setIndex: yourValue,